xarunoba/discollection/README.md

 # Discollection

+**UPDATE:** Deleting collections are now implemented natively.
+Archiving this now.

 Your own disposable collection for [Deta Space](https://deta.space/).
 A developer detonian's cure for an itch.

 Discollection's purpose is to become a disposable collection.
 Since you